-For our components: Ext Scheduler/Gantt, Touch Scheduler and UberGrid, we offer two levels of support.
+Our End User License includes 12 months of support and upgrades.
+For our components: Ext Scheduler, Ext Gantt, Task board, Calendar, Touch Scheduler and UberGrid, we offer two levels of support.

 Our Standard support is provided in our Community Forums where you can post in any community forum.
 We try to respond within 2-3 business days, though we offer no guarantee on our response time.
 We answer questions with clear descriptions first, if you’ve left out vital parts about how to reproduce a particular issue – the issue may not receive any attention at all.
 For information on how to post a good question or issue report, please see this thread.
 In general, please try to provide as much information as possible including: